Back-Focal-Plane Imaging and Linear Density Measurements Of Sub-Diffraction Sized Biological Filaments and Particles: Back Focal Plane Detection in Optical Tweezer Systems

 The results of the Mie scattering computation and the refined Rayleigh scattering computation can be seen in Fig. \ref{fiScat}c.
 For small bead diameters, the experimental data, as well as both computations, show the expected scaling with particle volume.
 Specifically, the trend line between the $110\ nm$ and $160\ nm$ diameter particles returns a fit of $(\partial S_x/\partial x)_{max} \propto (diameter)^{3.02\pm0.04}$.
-Both the Mie and the Rayleigh scattering simulations similarly return a slope of $3$ on the log-log plot below a bead diameter of $\approx 400\ nm$.
-Slight deviations from the expected cubic growth become visible around a bead diameter of $400\ nm$.
+Both the Mie and the Rayleigh scattering simulations similarly return a slope of $3$ on the log-log plot for small bead diameters.
+More specifically, below a bead diameter of $240\ nm$, the maximum sensitivity of the bead, predicted by both models, deviates by less than $1\%$ from the sensitivity predicted by simply scaling the bead maximum sensitivity with volume.
+Slight deviations from the expected cubic growth become visible at bead diameters above $240\ nm$.
 This is expected as our beam waist is $\approx 400\ nm$ and larger particles start to experience a less uniform electric field.
 As one approaches $1\mu m$ sized particles, the Mie scattering simulation shows a deviation from the Rayleigh scattering simulation.
 In this regime, the bead starts scattering a larger quantity of light.
 This invalidates the assumption made in the Rayleigh scattering computation that scattered light does not have multiple interactions with the particle.
-However, for objects with diameters below $400\ nm$, the maximum sensitivity of a signal scales with the amount of matter interacting with the beam.
+However, for objects with diameters below $240\ nm$, the maximum sensitivity of a signal is linearly proportional to the object's mass.

 Assuming that the scanned objects have a known index of refraction and density and the optical tweezer microscope has been calibrated by scanning a well-characterized reference bead, the scaling law can be used to determine the mass of a variety of other objects.
 Mass distributions of extended objects are discussed in following sections.
 In order to compute the volume and mass of a point-like object, the following steps are performed.
 First, using the relationship of refractive index to scattering intensity \citep{Gittes98}, we are able to compute the maximum sensitivity that would be generated by a reference bead of the same volume, $V_{rb}$, but with the refractive index of the measured object.
 To do this, the maximum sensitivity from the reference bead (in our case, a $110\ nm$ diameter polystyrene bead) is multiplied by the correction factor $n_{corr}$: